-The investment manager is assessing ESG characteristics of the ETFs and mutual funds.
-The proprietary ESG analysis includes, among other, analysis of the ETFs and mutual funds underlying responsible policies, analysis of stewardship activities, analysis of the ESG characteristics of the underlying portfolios.
+The Investment Manager is assessing ESG characteristics of the mutual funds using data provided by external ESG providers, including MSCI, as well as proprietary ESG analysis.
+The proprietary ESG analysis includes, among other, analysis of the mutual funds underlying responsible policies, analysis of stewardship activities, analysis of the ESG characteristics of the underlying portfolios.